praneethb7/pdf-chat-RAG/DEPLOYMENT.md

 ```

 - **Vercel** serves the static React build (free).
 - **Render** runs the FastAPI server.
-The FAISS index is persisted to disk within the instance.
+BM25 indexes are persisted to disk within the instance.
 - **Groq** is the free-tier LLM (14,400 req/day, no credit card).

 ---